 Student Veterans of America

-Goals: To foster veteran friendly relationships toward a common purpose to do good things for other veterans, spouses of veterans, the college, and the community.
+The SVA club mission is to foster veteran friendly relationships toward a common purpose to do good things for other veterans, spouses of veterans, the college, and the community.
 To recruit and retain at least 80% of enrolled student veterans, student spouses, and student dependents of veterans at SVCC - Christanna Campus.
 To encourage success in educational and training programs for all student veterans.

 Advisor: Tonia Talbott, firstname.lastname@example.org